skiqqy/stream/README.md

 ## Usage

 To listen to/Play videos look at `stream -h`.
-To manipulate `stream` whilst its running look at `stream-helper- h`.
+To manipulate `stream` whilst its running look at `stream-helper -h`.

 ## Folders